About this course

 - Enhance your teaching and learning through education in practice skills

-- A combination of core, optional and research modules helps you to develop your thinking and knowledge base
+- Syllabus of core modules helps you to develop your thinking and knowledge base

 - Improve patient care through your nursing education and research